ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 Aim calculations have a set of angle bonuses intended to award difficulty for patterns which are awkward to aim.
 For sliders, these angles are calculated by estimating the lazy path a player would take in order to correctly hit a slider.
 Until now, the calculated path has been unrealistic and resulted in a lot of unfair buffs to certain slider patterns.

-A [change](https://github.com/ppy/osu/pull/35555) by [Nisico](https://osu.ppy.sh/users/23384384) improves this by changing which parts of the slider are used to form the angle.
+A [change](https://github.com/ppy/osu/pull/35555) by ::Nisico::{ user-id=23384384 } improves this by changing which parts of the slider are used to form the angle.

 ![](/wiki/shared/news/2026-07-03-performance-points-star-rating-updates/slider-angles.png)